Japanese hare

 The Japanese hare (Lepus brachyurus) is a species of hare endemic to Japan.
 In Japanese, it is called the Nousagi (Japanese: 野兎), meaning "field rabbit".

 Taxonomy

 Coenraad Jacob Temminck described the Japanese hare in 1845.
 The specific epithet (brachyurus) is derived from the Ancient Greek brachys meaning "short" and oura meaning "tail".

-The four subspecies of this hare are:
+The four subspecies of this hare are recognized: